 Key Findings

-programs. - Decreased capacity and increased costs are disrupting an already
+- Decreased capacity and increased costs are disrupting an already financially unstable industry.

-financially unstable industry. - Without more public funding, the California child care industry will
+- Without more public funding, the California child care industry will continue to collapse.

 Child care providers face serious health risks.